 - Good health in older age is not just the absence of disease.

 “The combination of a person’s physical and mental capacities (known as intrinsic capacity) is a better predictor of their health and wellbeing than the presence or absence of disease,” notes the WHO, suggesting that we focus on improving intrinsic capacity rather than on specific ailments.
-As I write in the book, “While physical decline is inevitable, poor health is not.”
+As I write in my book, “While physical decline is inevitable, poor health is not.”
 People get chronic conditions but we learn to live with them.
 We find ways to keep doing the things wel love—versions of them, at least.
 No single age-related condition affects most older people.
-Some of the oldest of the old live well not by avoiding illness, but despite it.
+Some of the oldest of the old live well not by avoiding illness but despite it.

 - Families are important but alone cannot provide the care many older people need.